- They are a well-established national moving company with full-service moving capability.

 - They don’t have a local agent in the states of Arkansas, Connecticut, Louisiana, Mississippi, and South Carolina.

-- Some of the metro areas without a local agent include Buffalo, Rochester, Memphis, and Pittsburgh.
+- Some of the metro areas without a local agent include Buffalo and Rochester in New York, Memphis, and Pittsburgh.

 The website’s free quote platform doesn’t generate an instant or “ballpark” pricing estimate and requires speaking with a representative.
 The website does allow customers to make payments via credit card.
 Customer feedback suggests that many of the local agents are very competitively priced on state-to-state moves, although they don’t market themselves as a budget or value type of carrier.